 - Cultivated relationships with the nation’s most respected workplace researchers, consultants, program managers, and service providers.

 About Kate Lister

-Kate and Tom’s other books include Finding Money–The Small Business Guide to Financing (Wiley, 1995; revised as eBook in 2010), and The Directory of Venture Capital (Wiley, 1996).
+Kate’s other books include Finding Money–The Small Business Guide to Financing (Wiley, 1995; revised as eBook in 2010), and The Directory of Venture Capital (Wiley, 1996).